sphinx-doc/sphinx/doc/invocation.rst

 ----------------

-The :file:`Makefile` and :file:`make.bat` files created by :program:`sphinx-quickstart` usually run :program:`sphinx-build` only with the :option:`-b` and :option:`-d` options.
-However, they support the following variables to customize behavior:
+The :file:`Makefile` and :file:`make.bat` files created by :program:`sphinx-quickstart` by default run :program:`sphinx-build` only
+with the :option:`-b` and :option:`-d` options.
+However, they support the following environment variables to customize behavior:

 .. describe:: PAPER